TMATDG: applying TDG methods to multiple scattering via T-matrix approximation: Declarations

 \section{Declarations}

-\textbf{Acknowledgements.} The author thanks Andrea Moiola (University of Pavia) for providing valuable tips and guidance during the preparation of this article.
+\textbf{Acknowledgements.} The author thanks Andrea Moiola (University of Pavia) for providing valuable tips and guidance during the preparation of this article, and the anonymous referee for providing many constructive comments that improved the clarity of the paper.
 The author is also member of the GNCS-INdAM group.

 \textbf{Funding.} The author was financially supported by the PRIN project ``ASTICE'' (202292JW3F), funded by the European Union--NextGenerationEU.

 \textbf{Declaration of competing interest.} The author has no relevant financial or non-financial interests to disclose.